University of Central Florida Financial Aid

 In addition to paying for the courses, you will need books and supplies for these classes, which may add up to an average $1,146 a year.
 College may be expensive, but there are several ways to save money as every little bit counts.
 Consider buying your books used and selling them back at the end of each term, for example.
 Personal expenses are expected to average around $3,087 a year, although this amount is variable and directly dependent on how much you spend on incidentals.

 Transportation costs are estimated to be around $1,856 per student per year, although carpooling or biking to classes may help lower these costs.
 Parking on campus is $5 a day, and most students will need to purchase a parking pass each term.
-Parking passes range from $95.88-$199.88 for the spring 2014 term.
+Parking passes range from $95.88-$100.68 for the 2016-2017 academic year.
 Signing up for a carpool service like Zimride can match you up with other commuters and save you money in gas and transportation costs.
 UCF also has both on- and off-campus shuttle options for students that offer a safe and less expensive way to get to class, home, and even to the store to purchase groceries.

 Applying for Financial Aid

 Financial aid is a staple for many, allowing more students to afford the rising costs of higher education.
 The first step in applying for financial aid at the University of Central Florida is to complete and submit your Free Application for Federal Student Aid, or FAFSA.
 This form uses your personal information, financial details, and educational goals in order to calculate your expected family contribution (EFC).
 If you are under age 24, unmarried, and have no dependents, you may be considered a dependent student and will therefore need your parents’ financial and personal information to complete your FAFSA as well.
 Your EFC is subtracted from your COA to determine how much and what type of financial aid you may qualify for.
 The FAFSA is used for federal, state, and institutional financial aid eligibility.